Adastwascht/DAS-120-Prtj/README.md

 Precipitation showed a negative coefficient(-1.44) with very high significance.
 This can be used to conclude that precipitaion is negatively associated with fire frequence.
 This also confirms precipitaion being a dominating variable among all three.
 Suprisingly wind showed a negative coefficient(-0.89) with very high significance.
 This at this point seems to have been caused my some regime dependency or interdependence among variables, this also shows wind's possible significance for further investigations.

+Model showed moderate explanatory power compared to the null case. (pseudo R^2=0.1860)

 - Overall:
 All hypotheses other than burnt area/wind showed statistically significant results.
 Fire incidence seemed to be better associated with weather factors compared to burnt ratio.
 Both models showed indications towards a need to investigate interdependency.
+The limitations of linear regression being its additiveness and it being completely linear rather than considering tresholds or interdependency must be kept in mind when interpreting these results.